Super-Resolution on Rotationally Scanned Photoacoustic Microscopy Images Incorporating Scanning Prior: Experiments

-The synthetic undersampled dataset is composed primarily of \emph{in vivo} mouse brain microvasculature data acquired by the Multi-Functional Optical Imaging Lab at Southern University of Science and Technology, using the PAM system previously published in \cite{pam12}.
-During each scanning process, we collect 1000 depth-resolved PA signals (A-line) with a step interval of $10 \mu m$ in one cross-sectional image (B-scan), and 1000 B-scans with an interval angle of $0.18^{\circ}$ to form a volumetric image.
-Then we carry out maximum amplitude projection to generate a 2D PAM image with a pixel resolution of $1000 \times 1000$.
-Our dataset contains 76 images of mouse brain vasculature, all acquired at a wavelength of $532 nm$.
-We apply a median filter with a kernel size of $3 \times 3$ for preprocessing.
-The data is then randomly divided into approximately 80\% (60 images) for training and 20\% (16 images) for testing.
+The proposed SR framework undergoes evaluations on both synthetic and real datasets, sourced from the Multi-Functional Optical Imaging Lab at Southern University of Science and Technology\footnote{The data is available at \href{https://drive.google.com/drive/folders/1yNEO2FqZFdNE9kqOV1kwfPnEifcPhH-o?usp=drive_link}{this link.}}.
+The synthetic dataset is composed primarily of \textit{in vivo} mouse brain microvasculature data acquired at a wavelength of $532 nm$, using the rotational scanning scheme previously published in \cite{pam12}.
+During each scanning process, 1000 depth-resolved PA signals (A-line) with a step interval of $10 \mu m$ in one cross-sectional image (B-scan) and 1000 B-scans with an interval angle of $0.18^{\circ}$ are collected to form a volumetric image.
+Then maximum amplitude projection is operated to generate a 2D PAM image with a pixel resolution of $1000 \times 1000$.
+For the real dataset, it is obtained using the raster scanning scheme.
+The LR image is obtained at a resolution of $512 \times 512$.
+The step size for both x and y axes is set to $6 \mu m$.
+The corresponding HR image comprises $1024 \times 1024$ resolution, with a step size of $3 \mu m$ along both the x-axis and the y-axis.

-Due to subject motion during image acquisition, there are misalignments between the paired LR and HR images in the real undersampled dataset.
-As a result, it is challenging to directly compare the SR and HR images for this dataset.
-To address this issue, we leverage the pre-trained model trained on the synthetic undersampled dataset and apply it to the real LR images.
-We then evaluate the results qualitatively.
+The synthetic dataset consists of 116 HR images, which are randomly partitioned into 60 images for training, 16 for validation, and 40 for testing.
+The synthetic LR images are generated by applying nearest downsampling to the HR images.
+On the other hand, the real dataset comprises 41 LR-HR image pairs, intended to assess the framework's robustness in real-world scenarios.
+All images are saved as 8-bit grayscale images after registration and rescaled to the intensity range of [0,1] through min-max normalization for network inputs.
+Notably, the model is trained exclusively on the synthetic dataset and tested on both synthetic and real undersampled datasets to validate its generalizability.

+Additionally, a segmentation dataset is collected to train the blood vessel segmentation model.
+This dataset includes 5 images featuring mouse ear blood vessel data and brain microvasculature data, acquired under conditions identical to those of the synthetic dataset.
+The vessel regions are manually labeled for training the segmentation model.